how-tos

 To evaluate the research skills of a UX designer, you could ask questions such as:

-• For which product should we conduct research?
+• for which product should we conduct research?

-• What is the goal of our research?
+• what is the goal of our research?

-• Who is our target market?
+• who is our target market?

-• What is the user journey and how to work with it?
+• what is the user journey and how to work with it?

 When designing for user experience, it is important to consider various aspects of market research such as user demographics, preferences, and behavior patterns.
 In terms of research approaches, there are two main types:

-• Qualitative research, which includes interviews, usability tests, and cultural background studies.
+• qualitative research, which includes interviews, usability tests, and cultural background studies.
 When designing a user experience, it’s important to consider external factors such as the user’s environment, technological limitations, and cultural differences.
 This type of research helps to understand what and why the user wants something.

-• Quantitative research, which includes analytics and surveys, is used to test whether implemented solutions work well.
+• quantitative research, which includes analytics and surveys, is used to test whether implemented solutions work well.

 What is your greatest professional success/failure?